chipsalliance/Caliptra/README.md

 and published security advisories, refer to
 [Caliptra security policy](https://github.com/chipsalliance/caliptra/security/policy).

-### Product creator registration

-Companies or individuals building products that integrate Caliptra are encouraged to register as Caliptra product creators.
-Product creators will automatically get early notification of embargoed security vulnerabilities, as defined in the Caliptra security policy.

-* **Registration process to be defined**

 ## Repositories

 The Caliptra code base and documentation are split across five repositories: